ZiyaoLi/fast-kan/README.md

-# Very Fast Implementation (Approximation) of Kolmogorov-Arnold Network
+# FastKAN: Very Fast Implementation (Approximation) of Kolmogorov-Arnold Network

 Work in progress and as demo.